Narcisse Pelletier: Biography

 In August 1857, Pelletier embarked from Marseille as a cabin boy on the Saint-Paul under the command of Captain Emmanuel Pinard.
 The ship left with a cargo of wine for Bombay and then headed on to Hong Kong where it picked up 317 Chinese labourers departing for work on the Australian goldfields.

 Rations began to run short so the captain opted for a quicker, but more dangerous route to Sydney, sailing between the Solomon Islands and the Louisiade Archipelago, rather than travelling right around the Solomon Islands.
 The ship struck a reef off Rossel Island and all aboard landed on a tiny waterless island now known as Heron Island or Wolo, about a kilometre from the much larger Rossel Island.
 When a party was sent to Rossel Island to search for water, they were attacked and some men were killed or taken prisoner.
 Pelletier was hit by a rock and he and an apprentice were the only ones to escape after being picked up by the captain in a boat and returned to Heron Island.
-Here, they were attacked by men from Rossel, some swimming, some in canoes, but they were driven off by firearms.
+Here, they were attacked by men from Rossel, some swimming, some in canoes, but the attackers were driven off by firearms.

 The captain and the remaining crew escaped in a longboat.
 The captain claimed later that he consulted with the Chinese, but Pelletier claimed he left at night without informing them, and he himself had to jump on board when he saw what was happening.
 Accounts vary, but there were between nine and twelve men aboard.
 They quickly ran short of supplies as most of the weapons and provisions had been left with the Chinese.
 They caught seabirds to eat and had to drink urine and seawater to survive on their 12-day journey across the Coral Sea in an open boat.

 They landed just south of Cape Direction (referred to, wrongly, as Cape Flattery, in the early French account), on the eastern coast of Cape York Peninsula, after a journey of almost 1,200 km.
 Again, the accounts differ as to how Pelletier got left behind after they found water ashore, but he was later found by three Aboriginal women who went off to tell their husbands.
 Pelletier must have been very weak from the long journey, the wounds he had received at Rossel Island and with his feet cut by the coral.
 He was taken in by the Aboriginal group, adopted by one of the men called Maademan, and was given the new name, 'Amglo'.